Mailchimp Logo

 Two agencies, Collins and R/GA, created the new logo.
 They worked together to develop a modern and fresh visual identity for the brand.
 The design team included Barry Lee, Alice Meteignier, Franz Lang, and Sarah Watts.
 These designers created additional icons to complement the new logo.

 The goal was to make the logo simple, approachable, and easy to recognize, reflecting the brand’s focus on user-friendly marketing solutions.
-The collaboration united diverse creative minds, creating a cohesive and versatile logo that aligns with the brand’s mission and values.
+The collaboration united diverse creative minds, resulting in a cohesive, versatile logo that aligns with the brand’s mission and values.

 How do I remove the Mailchimp logo at the bottom of my email?

 You need a paid Mailchimp account to remove the logo at the bottom of your email.
-The logo cannot be removed for free accounts but can be moved.
+The logo cannot be removed on free accounts, but it can be moved.

 If you have a paid account, follow these steps: